BaohaoLiao/unify_smoothing/README.md

   <div align=center>
   <img src="./images/iwslt.png"/ width="600px">
   </div>
-  To reproduce our **best results**, i.e. unigram and uniform for all q_{src}, q_{tgt} and q_{out}, you can run the script below on one GPU.
-You can choose '--srcda-choice' and '--tgtda-choice' to be either uniform or unigram.
+  To reproduce our **best results** on IWSLT14 datasets, i.e. unigram and uniform for all q_{src}, q_{tgt} and q_{out}, you can run the script below on one GPU.
+You can choose '--srcda-choice' and '--tgtda-choice' to be either 'uniform' or 'unigram'.
 ```
 p=0.2
 s=1